endurantgames/cosmiclegends/src/skills.md

 Engineer
 :   You can build high-tech devices.
 This is the four-color version
     of "Engineering", not real-world __engineering__.
-    You can choose one or more optional specialties; if you do, add 1 die to any roll related to those specialties.
+    You can choose one or more optional specialties, representing what kinds of engineering you're best at; if you do, add 1 die to any roll related to those specialties.

     With enough time and a laboratory or workshop, you can create